daphne2020/dashboard/README.md

 ### 2. Configure your local environment to connect on data base

 1. Replace database connection in .env file
-2. MONGODB_URI = "your conexion string to mongoDb with user and password"
+2. MONGODB_URI = "your connection string to mongoDb with user and password"

 ### 3. Configure Extensions - install the MongoDB for VS Code